-From January 1, 2019 to December 31, 2019, non-management directors who are not executive officers were entitled to an honorarium of \$10,000 of DSUs per annum (\$2,500 of DSUs per quarter) and a \$10,000 cash retainer per annum (\$2,500 cash retainer per quarter), as well as \$1,000 per meeting of the Board of Directors or any committee of the Board of Directors.
+From January 1, 2021 to December 31, 2021, non-management directors who are not executive officers were entitled to an honorarium of \$10,000 of DSUs per annum (\$2,500 of DSUs per quarter) and a \$10,000 cash retainer per annum (\$2,500 cash retainer per quarter), as well as \$1,000 per meeting of the Board of Directors or any committee of the Board of Directors.
+Beginning on July 1, 2021, the Chairman of the Board is entitled to an honorarium of \$20,000 of DSUs per annum (\$5,000 of DSUs per quarter) and a \$20,000 cash retainer per annum (\$5,000 cash retainer per quarter), as well as \$2,000 per meeting of the Board of Directors or any committee of the Board of Directors.
+Also beginning July 1, Committee chairs are entitled to receive \$2,000 per meeting.
 Directors have the option of receiving all or a portion of the cash retainer and meeting fees in DSUs.
-The aggregate amount earned by directors in 2019 based upon their meeting attendance was \$93,000.
-Additionally, Mr. Croft and Mr. McRae received compensation due to incremental responsibilities related to Mongolian stakeholder relations and as chair of the Board of Directors are also reimbursed for travel and other out-of-pocket expenses incurred for attendance at directors' meetings
+Board members who are approved by the Board to observe meetings of Committees of which they are not a member may be paid an honorarium commensurate with Committee members for their attendance at such meetings.
+The aggregate amount of cash paid to directors in 2021 based upon their meeting attendance at directors' meetings.
+Directors who elect to receive DSUs in lieu of fees receive a share-based award of additional DSUs equal to 20% of such elected amount.

 From time to time the Compensation Committee of the Board completes a peer comparison of board compensation and makes a recommendation to the Board.
-The Board makes a decision as to the compensation to be paid to non-management directors, who are not executive officers, based on the recommendation of the Compensation Committee.
+The Board makes a decision as to the compensation to be paid to nonmanagement directors, who are not executive officers, based on the recommendation of the Compensation Committee.